 This section presents the findings of both qualitative and quantitative analysis on teachers’ perceptions on walk-in classroom observation.
 The analysis is supported by the review of literature and related scholarly researches of the past in order to add meanings to this study.

-Table 2
+Table 2.
 Teachers’ Perceptions on Walk-in Classroom Observations